joshuacox/reactiondev/README.md

 ---

+### Scripts
+---

+##### cmd

+`./cmd echo hello world` Using `./cmd` you can run anything you like inside the container.

+##### build

+`./build mycustom` will run `sudo reaction build mycustom` inside the container, but use your local docker to build the custom reaction build.

+There are other scripts in the `scripts` directory which contains it's own readme.

 ### Makefile

-A makefile is included in the git repo because I'm a lazy typist
+A makefile is included in the git repo because I'm a lazy typist.

-`make build` to build it

--or-

 `make pull` to pull it